agrc/gis.utah.gov/about/policy/metadata/index.md

 title: Basic Metadata Guidelines
 categories: []
 ---
 By some accounts, no one in their right mind could claim to enjoy geospatial metadata.
-But that doesn't mean its hard.
+But that doesn't mean it should be hard.
 And while it might not be fun, there is no doubt that good metadata is extremely useful.

-On this page we've tried to make it easy for those contributing data to Utah's State Geographic Information Database (SGID) to provide at least the basic set of metadata elements that we'd like to see available for all SGID data.
-However, we recommended that you begin by using AGRC's [metadata questionnaire form](https://docs.google.com/forms/d/1u7gwdmRN-83Kh5zizi-kHRObeoNyaakM3scPkLT3zKY/edit).
+On this page we have tried to make it easy for those contributing data to Utah's State Geographic Information Database (SGID) to provide at least the basic set of metadata elements that we would like to see available for all SGID data.
+We recommended that you begin by using AGRC's [metadata questionnaire form](https://docs.google.com/forms/d/1u7gwdmRN-83Kh5zizi-kHRObeoNyaakM3scPkLT3zKY/edit).
 Our goal with this form is to make the process more conversational.
-And better yet, after you submit your responses, we'll take care of the remaining details.
+And best yet, after you submit your responses, we will take care of the remaining details.

-### Basic SGID Metadata Elements
+### Basic SGID Metadata

-### Style
 {: .text-left}

+#### Style
+{: .text-left}

 AGRC maintains geospatial metadata in an in-house ESRI database, using the [Item Description](https://desktop.arcgis.com/en/arcmap/10.7/manage-data/metadata/metadata-standards-and-styles.htm#ESRI_SECTION1_29222DC149544E89A4147541A4ACAF86) style.

-### Title
+#### Title
 {: .text-left}

 The title should match the dataset name.
 If it's statewide dataset, the title should begin with the word, Utah.